codesport/admin-panel/README.md

 A good rule of thumb for beginners is to **always use arrow functions** when defining methods within class functions.
 If you choose to use arrow functions to define functional components, declare them as constants via `const`.

 Like `let` and `const`, arrow functions are "hyper-localized".
 This means they only execute in the scope where they were created.
 On the otherhand, traditional functions bubble up to the window scope.
 Because of this scope localization, arrow functions are of particular interest to react developers using class functions and referencing instances of `this`.
 They negate the need to "manually" bind functions to a given class within its constructor.
 [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) has a great tutorial on arrow functions.
-The below example shows a traditional function and its arrow function equivalent/
+The below example shows a traditional function and its arrow function equivalent:

 ```javascript
 const OUTER = 10;